How We Rate Our Outings

-Naturally, the ratings are subjective, and will depend heavily on the physical conditioning and mental readiness of the participant.
+Naturally, not all hikes can fit neatly into a pre-defined ratings box.
+A hike’s write-up should point out any particulars of the trails (be it mileage, footing, steepness, etc.) that contribute to the rating assigned.
+Ratings are subjective, and will depend heavily on the physical conditioning and mental readiness of the participant.
 Note that as an outing participant, you may find your own assessment of the difficulty of an outing to differ from the leaders' rating, either easier or harder.

 All SMHC outings will have a front leader and a rear co-leader, who is frequently referred to as the "sweep".
 The "sweep" is responsible for making sure all members of the outing are accounted for as the outing progresses.
-Hikers should choose a pace that is comfortable and safe, even if the group tends to hike faster.
+Hikers should choose a pace that is comfortable and safe and that falls within the above guidelines.
 For your safety during hikes, always stay between the two leaders, and always stay within sight of another hiker if the group gets spread out.

-If you are an older individual (60 years of age or more), have a history of, or have currently, health issues such as heart or circulatory problems, diabetes, smoking, dizziness or vertigo, or weight-bearing joint problems, please consult with your primary care physician before undertaking strenuous physical activities such as hiking.
+If you are an older individual, have a history of, or have current, health issues such as heart or circulatory problems, diabetes, smoking, dizziness or vertigo, or weight-bearing joint problems, please consult with your primary care physician before undertaking strenuous physical activities such as hiking.
 Also, please discuss your desire to participate in a hike with the hike leaders.
 At minimum, they will need to know about your health issues, and they also will decide whether you will be able to participate.